 This means you are also stuck with their rates and pricing on propane (LP gas).

 However, if you buy and own your propane tank, you are free to purchase your propane from any local supplier.
-This gives you the freedom to shop around for the best pricing and deals!
+This gives you the freedom to shop around and find the best pricing and deals!

 2 - No contracts, fees, or minimums